Russian opposition leader Alexei Navalny detained again

-MOSCOW (AP) — Russian opposition leader Alexei Navalny has been detained just after being released from jail.
+MOSCOW (AP) — Russian opposition leader Alexei Navalny was released from jail on Monday at the end of a 30-day sentence for staging an unsanctioned protest — and then immediately detained again.

-Navalny’s 30 days in jail for staging an unsanctioned protest ran out early Monday.
-A police officer approached him and took him away just as he came out of a detention center in Moscow to be greeted by supporters and the media.
+A police officer approached him and took him away just as he came out of a detention center in Moscow at daybreak to be greeted by supporters and the media.

-Navalny has been the driving force behind a recent series of anti-government rallies.
+Navalny has been the driving force behind a recent series of anti-government rallies that were held in dozens of cities and towns across Russia’s 11 time zones.

-His detention comes amid a wave of popular discontent against a hike in the retirement age, an issue that angered Russians across the political spectrum.
+Navalny’s spokeswoman, Kira Yarmysh, said on Monday Navalny is facing charges of staging a rally that caused bodily harm to unidentified people.

 Most Read Nation & World Stories